 England's largest, free heritage festival takes place each September and Winchester's participation has developed over recent years, making the city one of the most significant destinations for Heritage Open Days events.
 The event showcases the very best of Winchester, bringing in tourists and providing free, cultural activities for local residents.

 As the main sponsor of Heritage Open Days in Winchester, the school supports access to other historical sites across the city, as well as hosting an exciting selection of talks, concerts and tours at the school.
-2019 was a huge success with over 1,400 people attending Winchester College events and 600 more visitors to the Treasury museum alone.

 In recent years the school has put on a diverse programme to inspire, educate and entertain visitors and the public response has been tremendous.
 Past events include:

 29th September 2020

 To mark the 250th anniversary of the poet's birth, Fellows' Librarian Richard Foster explains the importance of one of the school's latest acquisitions.

 7th September 2020

 Celebrating our history, buildings, people and collections, the school announces two new films and a podcast as part of this year's Heritage Open Days.